okatsn/UnpredictableLife/content/en/notes/julia/env/_index.md

 Of course, you have to `(@v1.6) pkg> add Revise` first.
 Second, add your package in a developer mode:
 ```
-(whatever) pkg> dev D:/GoogleDrive/1Programming/julia/GeneralTools.jl
+(whatever) pkg> dev D:/GoogleDrive/1Programming/julia/MyPackage.jl
 ```
 and in julia repl,
 ```
 julia > using Revise
-julia > using GeneralTools
+julia > using MyPackage
 ```
-After that, **Revise.jl** starts tracking the package `GeneralTools`, and whatever change you made under the package directory (e.g. `D:/GoogleDrive/1Programming/julia/GeneralTools.jl`) responses immediately.
+After that, **Revise.jl** starts tracking the package `MyPackage`, and whatever change you made under the package directory (e.g. `D:/GoogleDrive/1Programming/julia/MyPackage.jl`) responses immediately.

-Last but not least, you have to `pkg> free GeneralTools` after the development session completes.
+Last but not least, you have to `pkg> free MyPackage` after the development session completes.

 > **💡 Kill the terminal won't free the package**, which means you don't have to `(whatever) pkg> dev YourPackage` every time you are developing the package under the environment `whatever`.
 Also, remember to `free` it while you're not developing the package; otherwise, the project environment (i.e. `whatever` as an example) keeps sticking to the local path.